NVIDIA/cuda-quantum/docs/sphinx/using/backends/hardware.rst

     nvq++ --target infleqtion src.cpp

-This will take the API key and handle all authentication with, and submission to, the Infleqtion's QPU (or simulator).
+This will take the API key and handle all authentication with, and submission to, Infleqtion's QPU (or simulator).
 By default, quantum kernel code will be submitted to Infleqtion's Sqale simulator.

 To execute your kernels on a QPU, pass the ``--infleqtion-machine`` flag to the ``nvq++`` compiler